 - In a large bowl, whisk together the dry ingredients.

-- Whisk in the milk, olive oil and eggs until smooth.
+- Whisk in the milk, applesauce, and olive oil until smooth.

 - Pour batter into a 8-inch square baking pan.